Movies: Escape or Compass?

 Me?
 Hollywood?

-Little bit of everything, maybe?
+A little bit of everything, maybe?

 Like, I knew all the words to Dance: Ten, Looks: Three before I even had boobs.
 I honestly thought When You're Good to Mama was about helping with the chores.
 And let's just say Two Ladies raised more questions than answers.